Stafford and PLUS Loans

 to the Financial Aid Office to complete the Exit Counseling Process.

 Alternative Loans are offered by private lending institutions and are not guaranteed

 by the federal government.
 These funds are available to students who may not be eligible

 for federal financial aid or who may need to bridge the gap between the actual cost

 The Financial Aid Office advises students to exhaust all federal options first before

-No loans will be processed until all requested documents (taxes, worksheets, counseling,
+no loan applications will be processed until all requested documents have been received

 by the Financial Aid Office.
 Ferrum College does not assume any liability for alternative

 loan products, lender services or information contained on the lender websites.